 09 of 20

 Have you ever noticed that some people seem to have no speech filters, and they say the most inappropriate things?
-If you are one of them, stop and think before you open your mouth, even if someone is wearing shoes that clash with her dress.
+If you suspect you are one of them, stop and think before you open your mouth, even if someone is wearing shoes that clash with her dress.
 You don't want to embarrass yourself or anyone else by constantly making rude comments.

 10 of 20

 Cell phones are wonderful, until they replace personal contact.
 If you are one of those people constantly tethered to your electronic device, don't be upset if all your friends start to walk a wide berth around you.
 When you are with others, put your cell phone away.

 11 of 20

 No matter how close you are to someone, give him or her some personal space.
 No one likes having someone underfoot all the time.
 You'll be amazed by how many fewer accidents you have when you give people their space.

 12 of 20